 - Delivery of functions: a need to identify and asses risk, prevent fire and promote fire safety, respond effectively to incidents and a statutory duty to consider collaboration - National Resilience: identify and address any gaps in capability and prepare to respond to terrorist attacks - Governance: to produce an IRMP, Annual Statement of Assurance and financial plans - Achieving Value for money: having a policy on reserves, commercial transformation and trading - Workforce: the need for a People Strategy and implementation of the new Professional Standards when published. - Inspection, Intervention and Accountability: co-operation with the new inspection regime and compliance with the Local Authority Transparency Code.

-A review has been undertaken of the mandatory requirements under the Framework and evidence gathered to demonstrate compliance and a report will be presented to the Performance and Overview Committee in September 2019.
-This report will be published on the website.
+A review was undertaken of the mandatory requirements under the Framework and evidence gathered to demonstrate compliance and a report was presented to the Performance and Overview Committee in September 2019.